-Tumansky designed the first turbojet of entirely Soviet origin to be produced in quantity, the AM-5, in 1950.
-A later version, the AM-9, powered the Mikoyan-Gurevich MiG-19 and Yakovlev Yak-25 aircraft.
-The AM-9 evolved into the R-11, a slightly larger two-shaft engine, in early 1956.
+The Tumansky AM-5, designed in 1950, was the first turbojet of entirely Soviet origin produced in quantity.
+A later version, the AM-9, powered the Mikoyan-Gurevich MiG-19 and Yakovlev Yak-25 aircraft, and, in early 1956, evolved into the R-11, a slightly larger two-shaft engine.
 The R-11 engine powered the Mikoyan-Gurevich MiG-21 fighter and Yakovlev Yak-28, which the Soviet air force used as a fighter, trainer, and reconnaissance aircraft.

 Tumansky developed increasingly powerful versions of this engine.
-The final production model was the 60,800 N (13,668 lb) thrust R-11 F2S-300, which was also manufactured in both India and China under license.
+The 60,800 N (13,668 lb) thrust R-11 F2S-300 final production model was also manufactured under license by both India and China.
 Some 20,000 R-11 engines were manufactured before production ended in 1966.

 Transferred from the United States Air Force.